 Harold C. Simmons Comprehensive Cancer Center

-About 5 to 10 percent of all cancers may be linked to genetic mutations, and approximately 30 percent of cancer cases occur in families with close relatives who have experienced similar cancers.
+About 5% to 10% of all cancers can be linked to genetic mutations, and approximately 30% of cancer cases occur in families with close relatives who have experienced similar cancers.

-Advancements in medical research over the past 20 years have improved our ability to identify the genetic factors that may lead to higher risk of cancers.
+Advancements in medical research over the past 20 years have improved our ability to identify the genetic factors that can lead to higher risk of cancers.

 Risk Factors Associated With Genetics

 Genetic testing for cancer can be beneficial for people who have a personal or family history that indicates a genetic condition.
 An inherited risk for cancer is higher when:

 - Cancer is diagnosed at an unusually young age

 - The same type of cancer occurs in multiple close relatives

 - A family member or you are of Ashkenazi Jewish ancestry (Eastern or Central European descent) and have either breast or ovarian cancer

 - You or a family member has a rare cancer or tumor, such as a sarcoma, male breast cancer, medullary thyroid cancer, or a pheochromocytoma

 - You have a family history of a combination of breast and ovarian cancers, or colon and uterine cancers